xiaoshan1994/xiaoshan1994.github.io/content/post/re/lca_course.md

 These mixes are based on projections from (inter-)national authorities such as the European Commission (2016) and the International Energy Agency (2016).

-**Handling of a substitution and constrained markets**
+**Handling of a substitution and constrained markets** A market is constrained if there is no unconstrained supplier; the supply is therefore not fully elastic.
+Thus, an increase in demand will not be met by an increase in supply but rather by a reduction in consumption.
+The marginal consumer will demand less of the product in case of reduced supply.

 # 10. Multi-functionality
 ## 10.1 The problem; Definitions & typologies